 - Infectious diseases

-CPEP fellowships are open to postdoctoral-level candidates (e.g., Ph.D., M.D., Sc.D., D.O., and Dr. P.H.); however, a Doctorate of Clinical Laboratory Sciences (DCLS) is not an acceptable degree for admission to a CPEP-accredited program.
+CPEP fellowships are open to postdoctoral-level candidates (e.g., Ph.D., M.D., Sc.D., D.O., and Dr. P.H.); however, Doctorate of Clinical Laboratory Sciences (DCLS) degrees and PharmD degrees are not acceptable for admission to a CPEP-accredited program.
 Applicants should read the eligibility requirements of each program and submit the online application to programs of interest to them.

 - Confirm your eligibility.